 The Irony

-When someone tells you that 44.1 kHz is the “natural” or “perfect” sampling rate for audio, they are, without knowing it, paying tribute to the NTSC standards committee of 1941 and the PAL engineers of the 1960s.
-The number carries history in it the way a fossil carries the structure of a long-dead organism.
-It is the right number, in the sense that it works.
-Its rightness has nothing to do with the reasons it was chosen.
+When someone tells you that 44.1 kHz is the “natural” or “perfect” sampling rate for audio, they are mistaking a workable standard for a constant of nature.
+The number carries video timing, converter economics, and a committee choice.
+It is the right number in the practical sense that it works.

 I find this genuinely satisfying rather than disappointing.
 The history of physics and engineering is full of contingent numbers that turned out to be good enough, and whose goodness was only rationalised after the fact.
 The metre was originally defined as one ten-millionth of the distance from the equator to the North Pole along the Paris meridian — an arbitrary geodetic choice that turned out to produce a unit of length that is remarkably convenient for human-scale physics.
 The kilogram was a cylinder of platinum-iridium alloy in a vault outside Paris for over a century.
 44,100 Hz is in good company.